j4321/tkFileBrowser/docs/installation.rst

 Requirements
 ------------

-- Linux
+- Linux or Windows
-- Python 2.7 or 3.x with tkinter + ttk (and PIL if tk < 8.6.0), python-psutil and python-babel
+- Python 2.7 or 3.x

+And the python packages:

+- tkinter (included in the python distribution for Windows)
+- psutil
+- babel
+- pywin32 (Windows only)
+- pillow (only if tkinter.TkVersion < 8.6)

 Install
 -------